-This remarkably low share of foreign outsourcing firms, however, does not mean that foreign outsourcing is unimportant from the following reasons.
+This low share of foreign outsourcing firms, however, does not mean that foreign outsourcing is unimportant from the following reasons.
 First, as shown in the table, the foreign outsourcing values more than four percent of total sales for the firm active both in domestic and foreign outsourcing, and nearly twenty percent for the firms involved only in foreign outsourcing.
 Although direct data are not available in the survey, the share of outsourcing relative to total costs or to total input purchases must be even higher than these shares relative to gross output.
 Second, since the firms active in foreign outsourcing are on average substantially large-sized as will be discussed below, the impact on aggregate transactions is not negligible.
+Actually, the aggregate value of tasks outsourced to foreign countries surpasses the value of material imports in Japanese manufacturing.
+Besides, as was mentioned previously, our count of foreign outsourcing firms excludes firms outsourcing non-production services or purchasing intermediates from marketplace, and "wholesalers" outsourcing production tasks.
 Finally, the competitive or efficiency effect of foreign outsourcing is likely to spill over to other non-outsourcing firms through market interactions.

-Second, the firms involved in foreign outsourcing tend to be substantially larger in terms of employment and of sales than firms outsourcing only to domestic firms or firms without outsourcing at all.
+Second, as shown in Table 2, the firms involved in foreign outsourcing tend to be substantially larger in terms of employment and of sales than firms outsourcing only to domestic firms or firms without outsourcing at all.
 This firm-size difference may be related with the fixed sunk costs of searching for and contracting with technologically capable but low-cost firms in foreign countries.
 This issue will be examined in the next section by regressions.